Do you know the difference between a duplex and a twin home?

 This is actually more common than you think.
 In fact, the other day I visited with an owner who said she had a duplex for sale.
 The price she was asking seemed light for a duplex, and when I asked whether it included both sides, she said it did.

 When I arrived, however, I quickly established she meant she would sell each unit for that price.
-This, of course, doubled what she was thought the property was worth, and put it out of step with the marketplace.
+This, of course, doubled what she thought the property was worth and put it out of step with the marketplace.